What Is L-Citrulline? Benefits, Dosage & Side Effects

 If a label says "Citrulline Malate 6g," you're getting approximately 4g of actual citrulline.
 If it says "L-Citrulline 4g," you're getting 4g of actual citrulline.
 Read labels carefully.

-PurePump uses pure L-Citrulline (Kyowa Hakko) — not citrulline malate — so every milligram on the label is active citrulline.
+PurePump uses pure L-Citrulline — not citrulline malate — so every milligram on the label is active citrulline.

 Side Effects & Safety